Safebox36/OdaiHTN/readme.md

 ## Extensions

-OdaiHTN can be extended further, much like its C# inspiration FluidHTN.
+FluadHTN can be extended further, much like its C# inspiration FluidHTN.
 For details on how this might be done, please see that repository.

 ## Credit